Virupakshappa/java-servlet-webapp/README.md

 service() method contains both the functions doGet() and doPost() But If we want to restrict the browser to take only post requests, we use doPost() method.

+Also in index.html file we need to mention method as "post".